-- You have the right to remain silent .
-You do not need to speak to the immigration authorities or answer any questions.
+- You have the right to remain silent.
+You do not need to speak to the immigration officers or answer any questions.

 - If you choose to remain silent, say so out loud.

-- You may show a know-your-rights card to an officer that explains that you will remain silent and wish to speak to a lawyer.
+- You may show a know-your-rights card to the officer that explains that you will remain silent and wish to speak to an attorney.

 - You may refuse to show identity documents that say what country you are from.